vmware-tanzu-labs/learn-kubernetes-on-vmware-cloud/README.md

 Once you've pulled down this repository to your local workstation, you can change your working directory to the lab you're taking.

 > Note: If you're taking labs over a long period of time, be sure to refresh your local git repository to retrieve any new labs that have been published since you originally pulled from the remote repository.

+## Contributing

+New lab added to this repository should coincide with lectures created on the VMware Techzone webpage.
+Additional contributions such as bug fixes and other issues are welcome through pull requests.
+To contribute to this repository please create a new branch off of main for any additions or updates.
+When the updates have been completed, please create a pull request to be reviewed by the maintainers.